Computer Networks

 • Network Management

 Network management protocols define and describe the various operating procedures of a computer network.
-These protocols affect various devices on a single network — including computers, routers, and servers — to ensure each one and the network, as a whole, perform optimally.
+These protocols affect multiple devices on a single network—including computers, routers, and servers—to ensure that each one and the network as a whole perform optimally.

 • Security Protocols